-Temperature restrictions have been established by some airlines to ensure animals are not exposed to extreme heat or cold in the animal holding areas, terminal facilities, when moving the animals between terminal and aircraft or on an aircraft awaiting departure.
+Temperature restrictions have been established by most airlines to ensure animals are not exposed to extreme heat or cold in the animal holding areas, terminal facilities, when moving the animals between terminal and aircraft or on an aircraft awaiting departure.

 Airline Summer Heat Embargo

 Pets flying in the cargo hold will not be accepted by most airlines when the current or forecasted temperature at the arrival, layover or departure airport is above 84°F (29°C) at any location on the itinerary (limit for snub-nosed dogs and snub-nosed cats is 75°F).

 During the months of May through September, your airline may not allow you to transport your pet in the cargo department.
 The reason for this restriction is that the heat on the tarmac can heat up the cargo hold quickly.
 Additionally, many airlines do not have air-conditioned holding areas for pets.
 The risk to your pet is when it is on the ground, not when the aircraft is in the air.

 United has a Summer Heat Program and holds and handles pets in air-conditioned areas and vehicles.
 Not all cities are included in these programs.

 Choose a flight that leaves after dark and arrives early in the morning before the runway begins to heat up.
 If you talk with the airline they will likely take your pet in cargo on such a flight although "technically" their embargo is in effect.
 Try more than one airline - some are more flexible with the rule than are others.
 Or use a different departure or arrival city where the weather may be cooler.
 You might have to drive 100 miles or more on departure or arrival to reach the airport, but this can be a solution when nothing else works.